30 March 2021 | Report

 Summary

-The report highlights case studies of GLI in action, and details investors’ motivations, challenges faced, and opportunities for scaling up and broadening current practices and investment approaches.
-Presenting these local case studies demonstrates that GLI approaches are appropriate and feasible in the region.
+This comprehensive report provides an in-depth analysis of gender lens investing (GLI) practices across Southeast Asia.
+It delves into the current landscape, revealing significant trends and pinpointing both opportunities and challenges faced by investors.
+It evaluates the economic impact of investing in women-led businesses and the potential for sustainable development through inclusive finance.
+It also highlights case studies of GLI in action, and details investors’ motivations, challenges faced, and opportunities for scaling up and broadening current practices and investment approaches, underscoring the transformative potential of GLI not only for women’s empowerment but also for regional economic growth.
+The analysis is grounded in data-driven insights, examining how GLI strategies are being implemented and their effectiveness in promoting gender equality in business leadership and entrepreneurship.
 Moreover, the report provides inspiration and concrete examples for consideration by impact and mission-driven asset and fund managers, development finance institutions, as well as donors, ecosystem builders, entrepreneurs, and the general public.

 • Indonesia, the Philippines, and Vietnam account for 80% of GLI deal volume in the region; 85% of these deals came from private impact investors.
 (Notably, the global pandemic had both positive and negative effects to GLI work, which are discussed in a section of the report.)